arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ## Goals

 - Install the Arduino PLC IDE and the Arduino PLC IDE Tools
-- Upload the PLC IDE bootloader to the board
+- Download the PLC IDE bootloader to the board
 - Connect the computer to your device through the IDE
 - Activate the device license
 - Test the connection